jakobwiens7/tzm-responsive-block-controls/readme.txt

 * **Control Padding and Margins:** Set custom padding and margins for each device to achieve perfect spacing.
 * **Adjust Block Gaps:** Define custom spacing between blocks to maintain flow and balance on all device types.
 * **Customize Block Heights:** Set different block heights across devices to maintain consistent layouts.
-* **Border Radius**: Customize the border-radius to achieve consistent rounded corners across different devices.
+* **Refine Border Radius**: Customize the border-radius to achieve consistent rounded corners across different devices.

 With such an extensive and exclusive feature set, TZM Responsive Block Controls provides everything you need to create stunning and visually appealing designs across different devices.